wizrd00/wizrd00/README.md

 https://github.com/wizrd00/HI6Toolkit
 Python

-Collection of network tools for network analysis and testing.

-Includes:
+A collection of low-level networking and security utilities such as packet analysis, network discovery, and traceroute.
+• 1,900+ lines of code
+• Implemented a data-link-layer packet analysis with manual parsing of Ethernet, ARP, IPv4, IPv6, ICMPv4, ICMPv6, IGMP, UDP and TCP headers
-- Async packet sniffer using raw sockets
+• Developed Port Scanner and Traceroute modules using raw sockets
-- High-performance port scanner
-- UDP-based traceroute using TTL manipulation
-- Network stress testing tools (ARP flood and TCP SYN flood) for authorized testing environments
+• Simulated network attack scenarios (ARP flood, SYN flood) for security testing and protocol-level learning
+• Built a custom HTTP/HTTPS client from scratch with third-party dependencies
+• Designed a CLI with argparse and an object-oriented architecture supporting both standalone script and module usage

 simbench